 The aim is primarily to prepare students for College, but many students come who do not expect to enter College at all.
-For these the school offers what is sometimes not available at home-a good high-school education.
+For these the school offers what it sometimes not available at home-a good highschool education.

 Requirements for Admission to the Preparatory School.